comingofflais-com/LLM-Moderator-for-wpForo/trunk/llm-moderator-for-wpforo/readme.txt

 This plugin integrates AI-powered context-aware content moderation with the wpForo forum plugin.
 It uses OpenRouter API to analyze forum posts and topics in real-time, automatically flagging inappropriate content and muting users who violate your custom forum moderation guidelines.

 = Important Note =
-This plugin is in beta. **Ready but still an early release!
-It's recommend to backup your site before installing beta software.**
+This plugin is in beta. **Ready/rc but still an early release It's recommend to backup your site before installing beta software.**

 = Base Features =
 * **AI-Powered Moderation**: Uses OpenRouter API with configurable AI models (default: deepseek/deepseek-chat-v3.2)